 Agile Testers ensure that the following is in place:

 The Software testing process consists of various testing procedures and techniques.
 All these techniques are used to simplify the processes and improve efficiency.
-The implementation of agile testing procedures and techniques ensures high-quality delivery as the bugs are detected in the initial stage before the build is delivered to the end customer.
+Implementing agile testing procedures and practices ensures high-quality delivery as the bugs are detected in the initial stage before the build is delivered to the end customer.

 In the current era, agile testing has gained a lot of acceptance as it provides better results in a shorter time.
 The test plan is written and updated at every release.